Business Law & Corporate Formation

 - Subsidiary companies

-The business law attorneys at the Strazzullo Law Firm can help you organize your new business venture or simplify the structure of an existing business as an LLC, S-corporation, partnership, sole proprietorship, or other business entity types.
+The business law attorneys at the Strazzullo Law & Associates, PLLC can help you organize your new business venture or simplify the structure of an existing business as an LLC, S-corporation, partnership, sole proprietorship, or other business entity types.
 Contact our New York law office to learn more about business formation.

 Forming a Limited Liability Company